3 Days In Sayulita Itinerary: A Perfect First Visit

 Whale Watching

 Who doesn’t love to see these incredible creatures playing in the waters of the Pacific?
-Having lived in Alaska, we were entertained frequently but we never tired of watching them and it’s no different when spending 3 Days in Sayulita.
+Having lived in Alaska, we were entertained frequently but we never tired of watching them.
+It’s no different in Sayulita.

 Believe it or not, we saw breeching whales from our Playa Escondido hotel beach (a little way away but still incredible).